zeroluck/docs/sources/admin-guide/saml/inbound-saml.md

 * [SSL Certificate of Authentication Server](#ssl-certificate-of-authentication-server)
 * [Required Attributes](#required-attributes)

-Above points are described breifly below.
+Above points are described briefly below.

 ## Metadata of Authentication Server

 Authentication server can be any remote / native SAML IDP such as the Shibboleth IDP or Microsoft ADFS.
 You need the metadata of this server to configure Asimba.
 After configuration, end user will be able to select their desired authentication server from Asimba's discovery page.
 Or, you can configure the "selector" which will automatically redirect user to desired IDP / ADFS.

 ## Metadata of Service Provider

-Just like the authentication server metadata, you will also need metadata from all websites ( SPs ) which will be connected.
+Just like the authentication server metadata, you will also need metadata from all websites (SPs) which will be connected.

 ## SAML Certificate of Service Provider

 Base64 encoded certificates are required to configure the Asimba trust store to connect / allow the inbound SAML request from the remote SP.

 ## SSL Certificate of Authentication Server

 Base64 encoded certificates for the authentication server are also required.

 ## Required Attributes

 Every organization has their own policy to release / pass attributes to service providers.
 It can be a standard attribute like UID or email address or it can be any custom attribute.

 # Asimba Configuration